-The spring house consisted of an open court, with a curing stone staircase going down into the spring, which was encased in as tone curb, or whatever you call it, and which flowed through a hole in that burb, across a channel cut in flagstones, into the spring house proper
+The spring house comprised an open court, with a curing stone staircase going down into the spring, which was encased in as tone curb, or whatever you call it, and which flowed through a hole in that burb, across a channel cut in flagstones, into the spring house proper

 In this, there were two long stone troughs with spring water in them, possibly eight inches deep.
 These troughs were probably two or three feet across, the sides being made of one piece of stone, and they were probably six or eight feet long.
 This took the place of a refrigerator.